Dibyanshu-gtm/ImageCaptioning/README.md

 # Image Caption Generation

 Image Caption Generation is one of the classic AI problem that uses both domains from NLP and CV making it a really interesting project.
 Objective of the system is to generate a caption( A one line description) about an Image which is accurate as much as possible.
+Caption generation is a challenging artificial intelligence problem where a textual description must be generated for a given image input.
+It requires methods from both computer vision and natural language processing.
+Computer vision to understand the content and features of the image and natural language processing to turn the understanding of the image into words in the right order.
+Recently, deep learning methods have achieved state-of-the-art results on examples of this problem.

-Please read the complete description and Readme to be clear about the implementation.
+#### Please read the complete description and Readme to be clear about the implementation.

 ## Requirements